kms0219kms/kms0219kms/README.md

 I am 14 years old in Korean standard.

-I am a fan of TWICE and Oh My Girl.
+I am a fan of Oh My Girl and TWICE.

 ~~Can someone give me some money so that I can join the official fan club?~~ [Donate Now (Korean)](https://donate.allpgs.ga/toon.at)